adknowledgeportal/data-models/README.md

 ### Notes on collaboratively editing csvs

-A persistent issue is that editing even our modular csvs by hand kind of sucks.
-Some columns are very short, and others are veeeeery long (Description, Valid Values).
-Some options, and their pros and cons:
+A persistent issue is that manually editing csvs is challening.
+Some columns in our modules are very short, and others are veeeeery long (Description, Valid Values).
+Some options for working on csvs, and their pros and cons:

 - Editing in the Github UI :octocat: : convenient, but challenging to keep track of columns in plain text format.
 - Cloning the repo, making a branch, and opening csvs locally in Excel or another spreadsheet program 🖥️ : probably the best UI experience, but involves a few extra steps with git.